The 2025 Session runs Jan 21 - Mar 22. • The Tags page has been rewritten and should work much better now. Give it a try!

 Privacy and Email Addresses

 The NM Bill Tracker doesn't store any personal information about you.
 It asks for your email address so it can send you updates on bills.
-Email addresses are not used for any other purpose, and will never be shared with outside projects or companies, or even with other NM Bill Tracker users.
+Email addresses are not used for any other purpose, and will never be shared with outside projects or companies, or with other NM Bill Tracker users.

 If you don't want email updates and just want to check bill status online with a web browser, you can leave the email field blank.